Lassinnn/Lassinnn/README.md

 # Hi there 👋, My name is Lassi Nurminen
 ### Welcome to my humble portfolio
-I'm an aspiring front-end devloper with a deep interest in UX-design.
-I design and develop websites and applications.
-I really enjoy learning new languages and new methods of making my end-products better.
-My biggest interests are in front-end development with React and UX-design.
-I enjoy creating wireframes, and analysing user data to hone my products.
+Web devloper with an interest in UX-design and cyber security.
+I enjoy learning new languages and new methods of making my products better.
+My biggest interests are in full-stack development with React and UX-design.

 ### Skills
 * 🖼️ React & ASP.NET